Lakenhal (18)

 LILLE (FRANCE)

-Hitler in front of the Chateau de Brigode (picture: Heinrich Hoffmann, 1940)
+Hitler in front of the Chateau de Brigode (pictures: Heinrich Hoffmann, 1940)

 ANNAPPES